sadge02/conversation-plugin/README.md

 - **end_sound**: Determines if a sound is played to the player when the conversation ends.
 - **blocking**: If set to true, this prevents all blocking nodes from initiating until the current node is completed, thereby maintaining a consistent flow.
 Setting this to false allows nodes to overlap, which can disrupt the interaction unless carefully managed.
 - **citizens**: Enables support for the [Citizens Plugin](https://www.spigotmc.org/resources/citizens.13811/), enhancing player immersion during cutscenes.
+- **start_on_join**: Player will be added to the conversation when he joins the server.
+He will be added to the conversation and the conversation will start.
+- **add_on_join**: Player will be added to the conversation when he joins the server.
+He will only be added to the conversation and it has to be started by a trigger or a command.

 <sub><sup>[Back to Top](#conversation-plugin)</sup></sub>